-Emollients are often added to hair care products such as conditioners or hair oil as they act as lubricants, thereby working to minimize friction or drag and reduce breakage.
+Emollients are often added to hair care products such as conditioners or hair oil as they act as lubricants, thereby working to minimize friction or drag and reducing breakage.

 They’re also fantastic humectants, which work to lock in moisture by forming a film that seals over the hair surface.

-So, if you have dry, thick, or processed hair – particularly if you use relaxers or bleach regularly, considering treating your hair with olive oil.
+So, if you have dry, thick, or processed hair – particularly if you use relaxers or bleach regularly, consider treating your hair with olive oil.

 Just be sure to use the right amount – try testing on a patch of your hair before applying it everywhere.

 That way, you’ll avoid making your hair look oily or greasy, which is a natural consequence of being slightly too enthusiastic with the olive oil treatment.